 For all the above contact Vernon Porter.

-This team of six people runs the websites and social media accounts, publishes the newsletter and manages publicity.
-We’d welcome anyone with photography or graphic design skills to support our work as needed.
+We’d also welcome anyone with photography or graphic design skills to support our work as needed.
 If you’re prepared to let us use your super shots of the city, or design the occasional poster, do get in touch: contact Hilary Bradley.

 Even if you don’t think any of the opportunities above are right for you but you’d still like to get involved please get in touch.
 We are always pleased to hear from people and will be delighted to talk to you about how you could help.
 The same applies if there’s an issue which you think the Society should give more attention to and where you’d be willing to take the lead.
 To get in touch, email us at firstname.lastname@example.org